 It is important to begin by talking about a big misconception about breathing while doing tai chi.
-The movements of tai chi are so scripted that corrections are continual.
-It is natural to think that there is corresponding breath work that exactly maps over each movement.
+The movements of tai chi are so scripted that it is natural to think that there are corresponding breathing patterns that exactly match up with each movement.
 However, too much focus on the breath takes us away from the main reason we are doing the form; which is to relax and return the body to a sense of equilibrium.

 Secondly, tai chi breathing is hard to define as being one exact thing because throughout the form different breathing patterns are acceptable.
-Typically we want long continuous breaths but short quick breaths are also employed during longer movements and for quick transitions.
+Typically we want long continuous breaths but short quick breaths are also employed during powerful movements and for quick transitions.
 So breathing is always low and full into the belly but can happen at different speeds and you can take in different volumes.

 Thirdly, trying to standardize instructions for movements and breathing completely ignores what state you are in when you begin the form.
 For example, on any given day I can arrive at class: hyper from too much coffee, exhausted from a long day at work, happy, under the weather, chilled, or sweating from the heat.
-How I begin and how I am breathing at the beginning of the form is very different from how I end it.
+How I am breathing at the beginning of the form is very different from how I end it.
 The goal is always to move towards a calm slow, strong state of breathing but we arrive there coming from many different states.

 Fourthly, each of us has different lung capacities, coordination, and speed of movements.
 If you are trying to match a classmate or teacher, it will not be right for you.